dtraskas/dtraskas.io/content/articles/eksctl-setup.md

 prev:
 title: Kubernetes cluster provisioning with eksctl
 weight: 10
-summary: "Using EKSCTL to provision a brand new Kubernetes cluster.
+summary: "Using eksctl to provision a brand new Kubernetes cluster.
 Start a new cluster from scratch and set up a K8S dashboard, storage classes, Helm and more."
 BookToC: true
 ---